ReactiveX/rxjs/CONTRIBUTING.md

 One of the primary goals of this library is (and will continue to be) great performance.
 As such, we've employed a variety of performance testing techniques.

-  - DON'T labor over minute variations in ops/sec or milliseconds, there will always be varience in perf test results.
+  - DON'T labor over minute variations in ops/sec or milliseconds, there will always be variance in perf test results.
   - DON'T alter a performance test unless absolutely necessary.
 Performance tests may be compared to previous results from previous builds.
   - DO run tests multiple times and make sure the margins of error are low
   - DO run tests in your feature branches and compare them to master